We are MATHEMATICIANS!

 How is Mathematics taught?

 Maths is taught in separate year groups and the content covers the National Curriculum for each specific year group.
-It is taught using a ‘mastery’ approach and to support this approach, we have daily ‘Power Maths’ lessons.
+It is taught using a ‘mastery’ approach and to support this approach, we have a daily ‘Power Maths’ (White Rose Edition) lessons.

 What is Power Maths?

 Power Maths is a curriculum mastery programme that has been designed for UK schools based on research and extensive experience of teaching and learning around the world and here in the UK.
+Power Maths was created in partnership with White Rose Maths to spark curiosity and excitement and help nurture confidence in maths.
 It has been designed to support and challenge all pupils, and is built on the belief that EVERYONE can learn maths successfully.

-Power Maths is recommended by the DfE, having met the NCETM’s criteria for high-quality textbooks, and have been judged as “fully delivering a mastery approach”.
+Power Maths follows cutting-edge maths mastery guidance from the DfE and NCETM and is a recommended for meeting the core criteria for high-quality textbooks, and has been judged as “fully delivering a mastery approach”.

 How does this support our approach to teaching?